A lifelong fan of professional wrestling, Koriander takes a look at the lighter side of the squared circle.

 But what makes this exiled Warner Brothers release so captivating as to lend it a second chance for today's wrestling and comedy movie fans?

 Well for starters, this movie takes place in an alternate universe WCW.

-The main complaint from jilted WCW fans is that the film bares little to no resemblance to real life events that happened in WCW during this time period, but that may have been on purpose.
+The main complaint from jilted WCW fans is that the film bears little to no resemblance to real-life events that happened in WCW during this time period, but that may have been on purpose.

 While no press release has ever stated this outright, the film seems to exist in a floating, completely parallel universe to WCW in the summer of 2000.
 You can tell just by looking at how the feature is presented:

 - Hulk Hogan is long retired.
 Aside from an old photo of him at the start of the film and a few random crowd shots of people wearing his merchandise, Hulk Hogan is nowhere to be seen.
 As far as this film is concerned, he retired off-screen.

 - There is no Eric Bischoff.
 While this is due to his brief firing from the WCW during production, the film curiously centers around characters from Cody and Lusk, Wyoming, with Bischoff having lived in Cody in real life.
 In his place is fictional character Titus Sinclair, who curiously looks like an alternate, older, evil version of WWE Superstar Shawn Michaels.